Avak Asadourian: Priesthood

 He was ordained to the diaconate at 1974 at the St. Vartan Mother Cathedral of New York by Archbishop Torkom Manoogian.
 In May 1977, he was ordained as a celibate priest in the Mother Cathedral of Holy Etchmiadzin by Bishop Housik Santourian, and given the priestly name of Avak.
 Upon his ordination he was appointed to serve as the parish priest of the Holy Mother of Christ (now St. Stephens) church of Elberon New Jersey, USA.
-While there, he participated in the meetings of the National Church Assemby, representing the Eastern Diocese of the Armenian Church of America.
+While there, he participated in the meetings of the National Church Assembly, representing the Eastern Diocese of the Armenian Church of America.

 In February 1978, during the visit of the Supreme Patriarch and Catholicos of All Armenians, Vazgen I, he received the rank of Archimandrite.

 He returned to Iraq and was appointed to serve as the Locum Tenens of the Armenian Diocese of Iraq.
 In April 1980, the Deputy Council of the Armenian Diocese of Iraq, elected him to serve as the Primate of the Diocese.
 As of 2015 he had been continuously re-elected.
 Upon the successful defense of his thesis entitled "This History of Soterology", he received the rank of Senior Archimandrite (Armenian: Ծայրագույն Վարդապետ, Dzayraguyn Vardapet) at the St. Mesrop church of Oshakan by Archbishop Sion Manoukian.